pjfdirect/teletext/README.md

 # teletext
-Read about all my cool-ass project ideas in the issues backlog.
+Read about all my cool-ass project ideas in the projects backlog.
 Maybe some files for all will be here later.